New-Wheat/Linux-for-HUAWEI-MateBook-E-2019/kernel debs/readme.md

-Here are working linux kernel with a few patches.
-Feel free to use it :)
+Here are compiled devicetree blob and working linux kernel with a few patches.
+Feel free to use them :)